lizongying/go-crawler/README.md

     * XPath Selector: [go-xpath](https://github.com/lizongying/go-xpath) is a library for XPath selection.
 You can use XPath expressions to extract data from HTML by calling the `response.Xpath()` method.
-    * GJSON: GJSON is a library for handling JSON.
+    * GJSON Selector: [go-json](https://github.com/lizongying/go-json) is a library for handling JSON.
 You can use the gjson syntax to extract data from JSON by calling the `response.Json()` method.
     * Regular Expression Selector: [go-re](https://github.com/lizongying/go-re) is a library for handling regular expressions.
 You can use regular expressions